Ken Inoki Lab

 Our Research

-Using biochemical and genetic approaches, we investigate the function and regulation of the mTOR signaling pathway and the role of mTOR signaling in disease.
+Using biochemical and genetic approaches, we investigate the function and regulation of the mTOR signaling pathway and the role of mTOR signaling in human health problems.

 Ken Inoki, M.D., Ph.D.